withastro/starlight/docs/src/content/docs/reference/configuration.md

 ## Configure the `starlight` integration

 Starlight is an integration built on top the [Astro](https://astro.build) web framework.
-You can configure your project inside the Astro `astro.config.mjs` configuration file:
+You can configure your project inside the `astro.config.mjs` configuration file:

 ```js
 // astro.config.mjs